tbs1980/NumericalIntegration/README.md

-# NumericalIntegration
+# C++ Numerical Integration

-> A C++ header-only, precision-independent library for performing numerical integration.
+####  A C++ header-only, precision-independent library for performing numerical integration.
 This project is intended to be a part of the [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) C++ library.
 Please see the pull request [#109](https://bitbucket.org/eigen/eigen/pull-requests/109/numerical-integration-module-for-eigen/diff)

 ![Gaussian quadrature](./gauss_quadrature.png)